- Wealth PMS (50L+)

 Vasanth Kamath: You know.

 Vasanth Kamath: There also in the Swiggy example.
 The output or the service to the user is looking for his food.
 So that’s very commodity in the sense.
-If it’s a burger, maybe Swiggy could have a different based on a burger versus a McDonald’s one.
+If it’s a burger, maybe Swiggy could differ based on a burger versus a McDonald’s one.
 But it’s still you can replace one with the other.
 Here your portfolio can be made up of so many different things.
 That’s why I’m equating it to something like music or say entertainment, where, you know, it’s very subjective.
 It’s not like you watch a thriller that means you don’t like this.
 Which is where…

 Deepak Shenoy: Now it’s on Netflix, originals is possibly not more attractive than the Disney original, Different things.
 I mean, it doesn’t make sense.
 I think that’s a that’s a good point.

 Anugrah Shrivastava: Like the list to add to what Vasanth mentioned, right?
 The retail participation in the capital market in India is so low.
 And on top of it, if you just think how many people are actually taking advisory services?
 I don’t think any advisor should be thinking about competing with anyone.
 It’s a matter of how you expand the ecosystem.